mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 One should go through the [Twelve-Factor App Manifesto](https://12factor.net/) to solve many of the problems arising with a Microservice architecture.

+## 3. Spring Cloud Config

+Spring Cloud Config provides server and client-side support for externalized configuration in a distributed system.

+It has two components, the Config Server & the Config Client.

+The Config Server is a central place to manage external properties for applications across all environments.
+We could also version the configuration files using Git.
+It exposes REST API's for clients to connect and get the required configuration.
+We can also leverage [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) to manage different configuration files for different profiles(environments).

 ## 3. Dependencies

 We'll use Gradle to build our project.
-I recommend using Spring Initializr for bootstrapping your project.
+I recommend using [Spring Initializr](http://start.spring.io/) for bootstrapping your project.

 We'll use: